Mukambi Safaris Activities

 The boat cruise is more of a relaxing activity which allows guests to put their feet up and enjoy the scenery.
 Guests can view the vastness of the mighty Kafue and acknowledge the unique eco system which our guides are always more than willing to educate guests about.
 What impresses mosts guests is that no other boats are see.
 You can experience the Kafue River without any disturbance of mass tourism.
 Sightings are always different, but hippos, crocodiles, different antelopes and sometimes elephant (drinking or crossing the river) are common sightings.
 The Kafue River also has some of Africa’s largest Nile crocodiles which can all be seen from the safety of our pontoon.
 Birdwatchers will be in their element with common sightings like the African Finfoot and other rare birds.
 Common sightings include; jacana, wattled crane, open and saddle billed stork and a variety of king fisher.

 The fishing trip also gives the opportunity to relax and try one’s hand at catching some large fish.
-Some of the most common fish caught include bream, Kafue bream, silver barbel and Kafue pike.
+Some of the most common fish caught include bream, Kafue bream, black and silver barbel and Kafue pike.

 A Night Under the Stars